ARIA10 min25 XP

 Explain with Analogies

-Click the Explain tab to generate analogies automatically.
+Click Explain tab to generate.

 index.html